-Career and Technical Education Internship Plan: A Career and Technical Education Internship plan must be developed and implemented for each student.
-The student performance standards of the Career and Technical Education Internship plan should include an outline of learning objectives, methods of learning, activities/responsibilities, time required, provisions for supervision, and method(s) of student evaluation.
-The Career and Technical Education Internship plan must be signed by the student, teacher/coordinator, parent/guardian, and the Career and Technical Education Internship site supervisor.
+Workplace-Learning Plan: A workplace-learning plan must be developed and implemented for each student.
+The student performance standards of the workplace-learning plan should include an outline of learning objectives, methods of learning, activities/responsibilities, time required, provisions for supervision, and method(s) of student evaluation.
+The workplace-learning plan must be signed by the student, teacher/coordinator, parent/guardian, and the workplace-learning site supervisor.

-Weekly Class or Seminar: Students in the Career and Technical Education Internship must meet a minimum of once per week for the purpose of related instruction and developmental activity.
+Weekly Class Or Seminar: Students in the Guided Workplace-Learning internship must meet a minimum of once per week for the purpose of related instruction and developmental activity.
 These seminars should provide a forum for students to share and learn from each other's experiences through discussion and group activities/projects.
-Faculty should also use this time to reinforce the application of subject matter in the internship setting.
-Students should be encouraged to reflect upon and personalize their experiences through individual journals and also through interaction with the teacher/coordinator and the Career and Technical Education Internship site supervisor.
+Faculty should also use this time to reinforce the application of subject matter in the workplace-learning setting.
+Students should be encouraged to reflect upon and personalize their experiences through individual journals and also through interaction with the teacher/coordinator and the workplace-learning site supervisor.

-Supervision/Site Visits: Teacher/Coordinators of the Career and Technical Education Internship must monitor and support learning while students are in the field.
-Teacher/coordinators should visit the internship site as frequently as once every two weeks, but not less than once per month so that students may be observed performing all facets of their internship experiences.
-Students must also be evaluated a minimum of once per grading period by the Career and Technical Education Internship site supervisor.
-The evaluation should assess how well the student is progressing towards goals established by the student, teacher/coordinator, and Career and Technical Education Internship site supervisor.
+Supervision/Site Visits: Teacher/Coordinators of the Guided Workplace- Learning internship must monitor and support learning while students are in the field.
+Teacher/coordinators should visit the workplace-learning site as frequently as once every two weeks, but not less than once per month so that students may be observed performing all facets of their workplace-learning experiences.
+Students must also be evaluated a minimum of once per grading period the workplace-learning site supervisor.
+The evaluation should assess how well the student is progressing towards goals established by the student, teacher/coordinator, and workplace-learning site supervisor.
 Portfolio assessment is a recommended method of student assessment.

-For every 20 students (or portion thereof) enrolled in Career and Technical Education Internship, the teacher/coordinator should be given one hour of coordination release time per day for the purposes of visiting students on the job and managing the cooperative method of instruction.
+For every 20 students (or portion thereof) enrolled in Guided Workplace-Learning, the teacher/coordinator should be given one hour of coordination release time per day for the purposes of visiting students on the job and managing the cooperative method of instruction.